National Express, the largest coach operator in the UK, has a frequent coach service between Heathrow and central London.

 Stops 13 and 14 in front of the terminal building.

 There are no direct coaches to central London from Terminal 4.
-You have to take a transfer coach to the Central Bus Station and change there for a direct coach to London.
+You can take a transfer coach to the Central Bus Station and change there for a direct coach to London.

 Stops 13, 14 and 15 in front of the terminal building.